Fat loss vs. weight loss

 Now, while keeping and/or building muscle is a key part of fat loss, it can potentially interfere with weight loss.

-If you’re burning fat and holding onto muscle, your weight may stay the same or drop less than you predict or hope.
+If you’re burning fat and holding onto muscle, your weight may stay the same or drop less than you predicted or hoped.

 If you’re burning fat and gaining muscle, you may see the scale number increase.
 In fact, as you exercise more, your bone density increases, meaning even your bones can become heavier.[14]